backstage/backstage/docs/backend-system/core-services/01-index.md

 ## Permissions

-Sometimes you want to include permissions and making sure that a user that is authorized to do some actions in your plugin.
-We've provide a core service out of the box for you to interact with the permissions framework.
-You can find out more about the permissions framework in [the documentation](https://backstage.io/docs/permissions/overview)
+This service allows your plugins to ask [the permissions framework](https://backstage.io/docs/permissions/overview) for authorization of user actions.

 ### Using the service

-The following example shows how to get the `PermissionsSerice` in your `example` backend to check to see if the user has the correct permissions for `myCustomPermission`.
+The following example shows how to get the permissions service in your `example` backend to check to see if the user is allowed to perform a certain action with a custom permission rule.

 ```ts
 import {